-Singapore companies can now receive funding support in joint innovation projects in the Artificial Intelligence (AI) domain with entities from 15 EUREKA countries.
+Singapore companies can now receive funding support in joint innovation projects in the Artificial Intelligence (AI) domain with entities from 13 other EUREKA countries.

-Singapore, Austria, Belgium, Canada, Denmark, Finland, Germany, Hungary, Luxembourg, Malta, Netherlands, Portugal, Spain, Sweden, South Korea and Turkey have announced their participation in the EUREKA Clusters AI Call – an initiative that seeks to develop, adapt, and utilise AI in various focus areas.
-This call will be open from 1 April to 15 June 2020, with funding decisions to be made by January 2021.
+Singapore, Austria, Belgium, Denmark, Finland, Germany, Hungary, Luxembourg, Netherlands, Spain, Sweden, South Africa, South Korea and Turkey have announced their participation in the EUREKA Clusters AI Call – an initiative that seeks to develop, adapt, and utilise AI in various focus areas.
+This call will be open from 1 March to 28 June 2021, with funding decisions to be made by early 2022.

-Interested Singapore companies must partner entities from at least two of the 15 participating EUREKA countries on a joint innovation project within the AI domain.
+Interested Singapore companies must partner entities from at least one of the other 13 participating EUREKA countries on a joint innovation project within the AI domain.

 All Singapore companies must meet the eligibility criteria for the Enterprise Development Grant (EDG) in order to apply.